DavidZal/chainsaw.js/README.md

 <span>larry</span> <span>32</span>
 ```
 ### Conditional Statements (If-Else Blocks)
 The if statement starts with a @if()...
 You can follow it with multiple else if's and of course an else.
-If's can also be nested within another @if block.
+If's can also be nested within other @if block.
 ```
 @if(people[0].name == "harold") [[
 <span>the name is harold</span>